gaultier/blog/sha.md

 }
 ```

-As it is often the case with SIMD code, we process the data in groups of N (here N=4) bytes at a time, and the few excess bytes at the end use the normal non-SIMD code path.
+As it is often the case with SIMD code, we process the data in groups of N (here N=4) bytes at a time, and the few excess (0, 1, 2 or 3) bytes  at the end use the normal non-SIMD code path.

 So predictably, we observe roughly a 4x speed-up (still in debug + Address Sanitizer mode):